balena-os/balena-supervisor/docs/update-locking.md

 has taken the lock before the supervisor starts up, the lock will be cleared and the app can operate under the false assumption that updates are locked (see [issue #20](https://github.com/resin-io/resin-supervisor/issues/20)).
 We therefore strongly recommend switching to the new lock location as soon as possible.

-In supervisors >= v4.0.0 and any OS that is not resinOS 1.x, the old lock location is completely ignored.
+For supervisors >= v4.0.0 and any OS that is not resinOS 1.x, the old lock location is completely ignored.

 ### Creating the lockfile